Trup Tindakan Cepat: History

-The TTC was formed after the hostage incidents at Pudu jails.
+The TTC was formed after the hostage incidents at Pudu Jail.
 The latter establishment was taken over by a Singaporean named Jimmy Chua and his henchmen, who captured the jail and took the staff and prisoners as a hostages.

 The unit, which consists of 20 operators, under the command by Commissioner-General of Prisons, Dato' Mustafa Bin Osman, was established on 3 October 2005; it became operational in 2006.
 The team led by the Assistant Superintendent of Prisons, Yusli Bin Yusof, had undergone three months training at the Special Warfare Training Centre (PULPAK) in Sungai Udang Fort, Malacca.
 This training was conducted by the 11th Grup Gerak Khas Counter-Terrorist Regiment.

+Organisation

 The Prisons Department are required to deploy such a unit because many high-profile criminals and terrorists are detained, including those under the Internal Security Act (ISA).

 This unit liaises with other agencies, including the Pasukan Gerakan Khas and Royal Malaysian Navy's PASKAL which are also involved in national security.

 The TTC duties include transport of high risk inmates, extracting uncooperative prisoners from their cells, daily full cell searches and high-profile security, barricaded persons, riots, mass arrest, high risk/high-profile transport and hostages situations, as well as crowd control.

 The Prisons Department were originally accompanied by the police for escorting high-profile prisoners.
 Following the formation of the TTC, such moves could be carried out without police assistance.

+TTC members are required to be contactable and able to respond at all times.
+TTC is founded upon a team concept and is made up of highly motivated and experienced officers.

 Training

 The Prisons Department plan to expand the TTC to 30 officers after a preliminary trial at their training centre.
 The selection process for suitable officers, is extremely tough.

 Potential officers of the TTC must be under 35 years old, has a good health and pass a qualification period.
 Throughout the process, officers must go through various physically demanding activities such as Individual physical proficiency tests or IPPT.

 They must also clear the standard obstacle course within a stipulated time.
 Teamwork must be evident among officers as well.

 They will be required to join a counter-terrorist course by the 69 Commando at the General Operations Force Training Centre, at Ulu Kinta.

 Prospective trainees are expected to exceed the minimum requirements of the Physical Screening Test (PST) which are: